-Speaking to Jim Cramer during CNBC’s Disruptor 50 summit on Oct.
-21, Tenev stated that was very “proud” of Robinhood's progress in crypto, as he highlighted the firm’s recent push to provide a crypto wallet for its users:
+Speaking to Jim Cramer during CNBC’s Disruptor 50 summit on Thursday, Tenev stated that he was very “proud” of Robinhood's progress in crypto as he highlighted the firm’s recent push to provide a crypto wallet for its users:

 “A lot of people have been asking us for the ability to send and receive cryptocurrencies, transfer them to hardware wallets, transfer them onto the platform to consolidate.
 And you know, the crypto wallets waitlist is well over a million people now, which is very exciting.”

 “We see an opportunity to continue growing that business,” he added.

 Robinhood users have long urged the company to develop a crypto wallet as the platform currently does not support deposits or withdrawals, and only allows users to buy crypto with U.S. dollars and trade digital assets on the platform.